Intro

 In October 2006, The Sunday Age published contents of a leaked internal inquiry by the law firm, Clayton Utz, BAT’s lawyers in the McCabe case, into the handling of the case.
 The Sunday Age reported that Clayton Utz had launched internal inquiries after Justice Eames’ decision had been handed down.
 According to the paper, the internal inquiries found that two of the firm’s partners involved in the case, Glenn Eggleton and Richard Travers, had engaged in serious professional misconduct and that Eggleton had given evidence that was ‘potentially perjurious’.
 Travers had, according to the internal report, written correspondence that was designed to frustrate the discovery process.
 The report found: ‘This occurred against the backdrop of uncontradicted evidence that Mrs McCabe had only months to live.
 It seems clear that it was the intention of Travers to misuse the litigation process to take advantage of that fact.’
 The contents of the Clayton Utz report had never been put before a court.

-On 21 December 2006, the Victorian Attorney-General, Rob Hulls, announced that, after receiving advice from the Victorian Government Solicitor about the contents of the Clayton Utz documents, he had decided to refer the documents to the Victorian Director of Public Prosecutions 'so he may investigate the allegation of criminal conduct'.[17]
-Hulls also announced that he had referred the documents to the Legal Services Commissioners in Victoria and NSW 'as they are the appropriate bodies to investigate possible misconduct by legal practitioners' and brought the allegations to the attention of the Federal Attorney-General and state and territory Attorneys-General in jurisdictions where Clayton Utz has offices.
+On 21 December 2006, the Victorian Attorney-General, Rob Hulls, announced that, after receiving advice from the Victorian Government Solicitor about the contents of the Clayton Utz documents, he had decided to refer the documents to the Victorian Director of Public Prosecutions ‘so he may investigate the allegation of criminal conduct’.
+17 Mr Hulls also announced that he had referred the documents to the Legal Services Commissioners in Victoria and NSW ‘as they are the appropriate bodies to investigate possible misconduct by legal practitioners’ and brought the allegations to the attention of the Federal Attorney-General and State and Territory Attorneys-General in jurisdictions where Clayton Utz has offices.

 The seriousness of the destruction of documents